factplusfancy/pca_bare/0_read_me_setup_instructions_general.txt

 (3.1) Read and address comments in PSM-CAP App file: directory_path_settings.php

-(3.2) Read and address all comments labeled "// TO DO FOR PRODUCTION VERSION", for example, in PSM-CAP App files:
+(3.2) Read and address all comments labeled "TO DO FOR PRODUCTION VERSION", in PSM-CAP App files:
     logon.php
     setup.php
     includes/CoreZfpf.php